themdwaris/Myntra-Clone/README.md

 # Myntra-Clone
-Fully responsive Myntra Clone, ecommerce website using HTML, CSS, JS https://mdwaris.netlify.app
+Fully responsive Myntra Clone, ecommerce website using HTML, CSS, JS to see click on the link https://myntraclonebymd.netlify.app